 Other examples of instructor-student interaction can include the instructor commenting on a student's assignment submissions via Canvas, email, or ConferZoom in which the instructor can provide feedback on the digital format of the assignment and/or submit the assignment back to the student with an invitation for a teleconference call or ConferZoom meeting to discuss questions that the student may have about the instructor's feedback.

-ConferZoom meeting to discuss questions that the student may have about the instructor's feedback.
-12. Does this course include lab hours? ⊠ No ☐ Yes - If yes, how are you going to accommodate the typical face to face activities in an online environment?
+12. Does this course include lab hours? ⊠ No \square Yes - If yes, how are you going to accommodate the typical face to face activities in an online environment?
 13. How will you accommodate the SLO and Course Objectives in an online environment?
 To accommodate the Course Objectives in an online environment, instructors can inform students at the beginning of the class, either synchronously or asynchronously via video or reading material, what the objective of the lesson is, so the students will know what to expect and work on.
 For hybrid versions of the course, students may be required to attend the class in person to fulfill requirements of the course such as projects, presentations, and/or exams.
-These activities may be used to assess SLOs and Course Objectives.
-For fully online versions of the course, students may be evaluated on mastery of SLOs and course objectives based on students' activities during synchronous sessions, asynchronous sessions (e.g. recorded presentations), submitted assignments and/or projects, and exams (i.e. via timed exams in Canvas or out-of-class/untimed exams).
-For SLOs and objectives that entail a listening/speaking component, these can be evaluated based on the feedback from online interactive platforms, such as BurlingtonEnglish.
-If such platforms are not utilized, students can place recordings on Vocaroo audio and/or the audio function in Canvas.
-14. Are modifications needed to SLOs or Course Objectives in order to teach this course in the online modality? ☑ No ☐ Yes - If yes, please explain the changes needed.
+These activities may be used to assess SLOs for the course.
+For fully online versions of the course, students may be evaluated on mastery of SLOs and course objectives based on students' activities during synchronous sessions, asynchronous sessions (e.g. recorded presentations), submitted assignments and/or projects, quizzes, and exams (i.e. via timed exams in Canvas or out-of-class/untimed exams).
+14. Are modifications needed to SLOs or Course Objectives in order to teach this course in the online modality? ⊠ No ☐ Yes - If yes, please explain the changes needed.
 (It is advised that if you are changing course content or objectives that you speak with the Curriculum Co-Chair or Articulation Officer for guidance moving forward.)

-To be completed by a member of the Curriculum Committee Review Team:

-CURRICULUM CHAIR REVIEWED: ☐ YES □NO

-DE REVIEW: ☐ YES □ NO

-CURRICULUM COMMITTEE DIVISION REPRESENTATIVE REVIEWED: ☐ YES □ NO
+To be completed by a member of the Curriculum Committee Review Team: CURRICULUM CHAIR REVIEWED: \square YES □ ио DE REVIEW: ☐ YES CURRICULUM COMMITTEE DIVISION REPRESENTATIVE REVIEWED: